Skip to main content

 A CA certificate is not necessary for a local tiering use case, where IP traffic is going over cluster LIFs only.

 The instructions in this procedure will create and install an ONTAP self-signed certificate.
-CA certificates from third-party vendors are also supported; see the administrator authentication documentation for more information.
+Although ONTAP can generate self-signed certificates, using signed certificates from a third-party certificate authority is the recommended best practice.; see the administrator authentication documentation for more information.

 See the security certificate man pages for additional configuration options.